ckulla/xtext-tycho-example/README.md

 * Specify the file encoding on the command line
 * Using an xtext grammar with special characters, i.e. setting the encoding for the xtext grammar

-This project uses the Eclipse Kepler release (4.3) as it's target platform.
+This project uses the Eclipse Luna release (4.4) as it's target platform.

 ## Quick Start